dgerosa/mpags_blackholesgravitationalwaves/README.md

 ### Part I: Christopher Moore (lectures 1-3)

 The first module will give an overview of some of the mathematical background to general relativity: manifolds, the metric, tensors, covariant derivatives, the Riemannian curvature.
-We will then cover the Einstein field equations and the Schwarzschild solution.
+We will then cover the linearised Einstein field equations and the Schwarzschild solution.

 ### Part II: Davide Gerosa (lectures 4-6)